cmerikson/Math76_FinalProject/final_report.md

 ##### Algorithm Comparison

+#### Julia-Based Segmentation

-Between the two seeded segmentation approaches, the NDVI thresholding approach was able to achieve the lowest overall Root Mean Square Errors (RMSE), but only for specific failures.
+Julia-based seeded segmentation had the best performance of the analyzed algorithms.
+Between the two Julia seeded segmentation approaches, the NDVI thresholding approach was able to achieve the lowest overall Root Mean Square Errors (RMSE), but only for specific failures.
 Across all sites, the NDVI thrsholding approach had an RSME of 0.007 square kilometers while the masking approach had and RMSE of 0.0002 square kilometers.
 Because of the higher general accuracy, remaining results are shown for the masking approach.

-##### Python-Based Threshold Segmentation Comparison
+#### Python-Based Threshold Segmentation Comparison

 Between the two Python-based threshold segmentation approaches, the Automatic Threshold Segmentation approach was able to more consistently achieve accurate results; due to software limitations, we were unable to calculate RMSE to confirm this, and instead confirmed manually through independent review.
 Individually, it is evident that both Python-based threshold segmentation approaches are somewhat viable, as they are able to semi-accurately segment images chosen from the data at random.